StephanHav/StephanHav/README.md

 # Hello!
 My name is Stephan Havermans:
-I am a second year MSc. student in Cyber Security with a background in Data Science (MSc.
-Applied Data Science) and Bioinformatics (BSc.
-Biology).<br><br>Currently my main interests lie in Cyber Security, Machine Learning and Software Engineering.
+I am a PhD student in Spacecraft Security at IMDEA Software Institute.
+I completed a double-degree MSc. in Cyber Security through EIT Digitial (University of Turku, Finland & University of Trento, Italy) last year after doing a MSc.
+Applied Data Science and BSc.
+Biology at Utrecht University.<br><br>Currently my main interests lie in Information Security, Software Engineering and Machine Learning.
 Additionally, I have a particular interest in and affinity with the space industry.

 ## 🌐 Socials: